 One additional gene in the pig was also knocked out to prevent excessive growth of the pig heart tissue, which totaled 10 unique gene edits made in the donor pig.

 While the process could potentially save thousands of lives, it carries a unique set of risks, including the possibility of triggering a dangerous immune response.
 These responses can trigger an immediate rejection of the organ with a potentially deadly outcome to the patient, the doctors said.

-Thus, the physician-scientists also used a new drug along with conventional anti-rejection drugs, which are designed to suppress the immune system and prevent the body from rejecting the foreign organ.
+Thus, the physician-scientists also used a new drug and conventional anti-rejection drugs, designed to suppress the immune system and prevent the body from rejecting the foreign organ.

 “This was a breakthrough surgery and brings us one step closer to solving the organ shortage crisis.
 There are simply not enough donor human hearts available to meet the long list of potential recipients,” said Bartley P. Griffith, who surgically transplanted the pig heart into the patient